 My research interests include the labour market, care and gender equality.
-I am co-editor of the journal Families, Relationships and Societies.
-I am a member of the organising committee of the International Network on Leave Policies and Research and currently lead co-editor of their annual review and have been working with the European Institute for Gender Equality to develop leave indicators.
-I chair the Research Ethics Committee for the Big Lottery funded DRILL (Disability Research into Independent Living and Learning) programme.
+As well as my position at the University of Edinburgh, I am also an Honorary Visiting Professor at University College London based at the Thomas Coram Research Unit.
+I am a member of the organising committee of the International Network on Leave Policies and Research and currently lead co-editor of their annual review.
+I chaired the Research Ethics Committee for the Big Lottery funded DRILL (Disability Research into Independent Living and Learning) programme (2017-2020).

 Recipient of the Chancellor's Award for Teaching 2017.

 I was the founding Director of the University of Edinburgh Q-Step Centre (2013 - 2017).
 Funded by the Nuffield Foundation, ESRC and HEFCE, Q-Step is a programme designed to promote a step-change in quantitative social science training.
 I was honoured to be voted winner of the Best Personal Tutor Award by Edinburgh University Students' Association in 2015.

 This year I am teaching on Analytical Perspectives in Social Policy, Contemporary Feminist Debates, and Social Inequalities and the Lifecourse.

 Ellen Frank Delgado, "Measuring inclusion beyond diversity: A new methodology in computational social science".

 Clara Mascaro, "Comparing labour market transition sof people in receipt of disability benefits in four countries", ESRC funded.

 Fei Wang, "Financial security in retirement for women in China"

 Dominique Green, "Reconsidering Disadvantage in the United States: an application of social exclusion to 'Big' American data".